siddharthtiwari-03/UnSQL/readme2.md

     })
     ```
     **Please note:**
-    1. `using` property can accept array of column names or array of `{ parentColumn: childColumn }` where `parentColumn` is the column from parent table and `childColumn` is the column from child table.
+    1. `using` property can accept array of column names or an object like `{ parentColumn: childColumn }` where `parentColumn` is the column from parent table and `childColumn` is the column from child table.
 When `alias` is passed, it is automatically patched to the respective column name
     2. When using `select` | `where` | `having` inside join, `as` is mandatory
     3. When both `alias` and `as` is set, `as` will be used as prefix to refer column names from child tables outside join object context